How is climate change impacting the land you love?

 Climate change is a global event, but its impacts are very local.
 For example, in Colorado, milder winters may be encouraging the pests that have caused the dramatic die-offs of lodgepole pine forests.
 In New England, the predominantly maple-beech-birch forests famous for their fall color may give way to oak-hickory forests.
 Coastal communities are increasingly hard hit by severe storms, from Katrina to Sandy.
 Coastal areas are are also threatened by sea level rise that could wipe out homes, businesses, and natural habitats.
 Floods, droughts, heat waves, and wildfires are becoming more severe across the country.
 These changes create serious problems for farmers and ranches.
 Wildlife are also struggling to adapt.

 It’s important to call attention to the local impacts of climate change in ways that will engage people in your community.
 Understanding local impacts also helps you to plan for conservation that will increase your community’s resilience.
-Use our Climate Change Toolkit to:
+Use our climate change website to:

 - Plan for change and resilience